HandsOnDataViz/book/docs/HandsOnDataViz.md

 evidence, and avoid visualization methods that might mislead your audience, as we discussed in [Chapter 15 on detecting lies and reducing bias](detect.html).
-We place our trust in you to fairly interpret the meaning of the data, and to warn us against misinterpreting to reading too much into it.
+We place our trust in you to fairly interpret the meaning of the data.
+Warn us if we’re in danger of reading too much into the data, or misinterpreting it by seeing something that isn’t really there.

 Second, [credit and source your data origins](source.html), as we described in [Chapter 4: Find and Question Your Data](find.html).
 Some